-Yet there are no “action alert” comment forms circulating the internet.
+Yet there are no “action alert” comment forms to sign circulating the internet.
 We have been asked “why?”

 In order to determine if a new “EA” must be done BLM uses a “NEPA compliance worksheet.”
 This is the one for the Pine Nuts https://www.blm.gov/epl-front-office/projects/nepa/42589/52582/57277/Signed_DNA.pdf

 The DNA cites degraded range and an “over AML” as a reasoning to propose this action.
-Yet the document does however fail to include the dates of those “assessment” components.This document also does not cite any other “EA,” such as drought (or other component besides the 2010 EA for wild horses), for its “DNA.”
+The document does fail to include the dates of those “assessment” components.This document also does not cite any other “EA,” such as drought (or other component besides the 2010 EA for wild horses), for its “DNA.”
 A drought “EA” could also be used to create a “DNA.”

 In some areas of wild horse and burro management there exists an extreme public interest and involvement with the horses or burros.
 At the Pine Nuts, we have that in spades.

-In 2013 there was a bait trapping of a segment of Pine Nut wild horses at “Deer Run.”
-This removal was extremely emotional for the local residents that had become attached to these bands specifically. https://wildhorseeducation.org/deer-run-pine-nut-2013/
+Example of public interest: In 2013 there was a bait trapping of a segment of Pine Nut wild horses at “Deer Run.”
+This removal was extremely emotional for the local residents that had become attached to these bands specifically. http://wildhorseeducation.org/deer-run-pine-nut-2013/